APPRENTICESHIPS

 What does the Construction Craft Laborers Apprenticeship Program Entail?

 Through a combination of classroom and on-the-job training, new members gain the skills to become a Construction Craft Laborer.
-LIUNA requires all new members to participate in a comprehensive apprenticeship program, consisting of 4,000 hours of on the job training with an additional 400 hours of classroom training.
+LIUNA requires all new members to participate in a comprehensive apprenticeship program, consisting of 3,600 hours of on-the-job training with an additional 320 hours of classroom training.
 Through this program, men and women gain the necessary skills to building a career.

 Apprenticeship Requirements